(516977) 2012 HZ84

-' (provisional designation ') is a small trans-Neptunian object from the Kuiper belt located in the outermost region of the Solar System, approximately 74 km in diameter.
+' is a small trans-Neptunian object from the Kuiper belt located in the outermost region of the Solar System, approximately 74 km in diameter.
 It was discovered on 17 April 2012, by a team of astronomers using one of the Magellan Telescopes in Chile during the New Horizons KBO Search in order to find a potential flyby target for the New Horizons spacecraft.
 In December 2017, this classical Kuiper belt object was imaged by the spacecraft from afar at a record distance from Earth.

 Orbit and classification

 orbits the Sun at a distance of 37.2–55.4 AU once every 315 years and 5 months (semi-major axis of 46.33 AU).
 Its orbit has an eccentricity of 0.20 and an inclination of 5.4° with respect to the ecliptic.

-As a cubewano, also known as classical Kuiper belt object, is located in between the resonant plutino and twotino populations and has a low-eccentricity orbit.
+As a cubewano, also known as a classical Kuiper belt object, is located in between the resonant plutino and twotino populations and has a low-eccentricity orbit.
 It belongs to the "stirred" hot population, but only just, since the rather arbitrary threshold to the cold population is typically defined for inclinations lower than 5°.

 In the object classification of the Deep Ecliptic Survey, however, has a secured SCATNEAR type, which is a combination of the SCAT and NEAR attributes.
 It means that the object does not cross the orbit of Neptune but has a higher inclination and eccentricity (SCAT) than the survey's CLASSICAL type objects, and it currently interacts with the dominant ice giant Neptune (NEAR), contrary to the much less gravitationally affected objects of the EXTD type.

 The body's observation arc begins with its first observation on 17 April 2012, made by astronomers David Osip, Paul Schechter, David Borncamp, Susan Benecchi and Scott Sheppard of the New Horizons KBO Search team using the Magellan II (Clay) telescope at the Las Campanas Observatory, located in the Atacama desert in Chile.